stanton119/data-analysis/neural_networks/mixture_of_experts/README.md

      - Shared bottom layers perform better with higher correlation between tasks
      - As correlation between tasks reduces, OMoE models perform worse
      - MMoE models have a different gating function per task and are more robust
+   - Notes
+     - The performance uplift over the single task models is not large.
+In online tests the uplift from a MMoE compared to a single task model is marginal.

 2. [Multitask Learning](https://link.springer.com/article/10.1023/A:1007379606734) (Caruana, 1997)
    - Pioneered the concept of hard parameter sharing for multi-task learning